7 Things No One Tells You About Sex With Your Ex

 6. Negative: Self-Esteem Issues

 In other words, accept that the rug could be pulled out from under you at any given moment.
-If you can't, stay away from sleeping with your ex.
+If you can't accept this and know you're not strong enough to face another round of disappointment, stay away from sleeping with your ex.
+Instead, get a vibrator — a vibrator is never going to disappointment you.

 7. Positive: Closure

-When it comes to having sex with an ex, it's important to tread lightly.
-It can be a slippery slope so it's important to know how you feel about them, the expectations you have for the situation, and, ideally, have an end point in mind.
-You can't go on sleeping with your ex forever because even if you're over them, you could end up getting stuck in a routine that holds you back from finding another relationship, one that's the full package and not just sex.
+When it comes to having sex with an ex, it's essential to tread lightly.
+It can be a slippery slope so make sure you know how you feel about them, the expectations you have for the situation, and, ideally, have an end point in mind.
+You can't go on sleeping with your ex forever because even if you're over them, you could end up getting stuck in a routine.
+Such a scenario can hold you back from finding another relationship, one that's the full package and not just sex.
 Unless, of course, you just want sex at this point in your life.
-It all depends on you.
+It's completely up to you.